Chemistry (CHE)

 CHE 4613.
 Introduction to Polymer Chemistry.
 (3-0) 3 Credit Hours.

-Prerequisite: A grade of "C-" or better in CHE 3643.
 Introduction to principles of polymer chemistry.
-Molecular weight analysis, structure-property relationships, mechanical and chemical properties, polymer synthesis, conducting polymers, and applications of polymers.
+Molecular weight analysis, solution properties, structure-property relationships, mechanical and chemical properties, polymer synthesis, conducting polymers, biopolymers, and applications of polymers.
 Generally offered: Spring.
-Differential tuition: $150.
+This course has Differential Tuition.

 CHE 4643.
 Advanced Topics in Organic Chemistry.
 (3-0) 3 Credit Hours.